-Why I quit my job and started my own business.
+Why I quit my job and started my own Business

 My journey to entrepreneurship began in 2015.
-I was a single mom of three boys, aged 14, 10, and 4, and was working full-time as a project manager for a design agency in downtown Edmonton.
+I was a single mom of three boys, aged 14, 10, and 4, working full-time as a project manager for a design agency in downtown Edmonton.
 At the time, I needed to figure out how to make more money and support my family.

 Around this same time, my eldest son started to experience severe anxiety and was having problems at school, or should I say trouble going to school.

 On top of that, my work suffered.
-I was stuck between a rock and a hard place.
+I felt stuck between a rock and a hard place.
 If I left my home early to make my 8 am start time, I ran the risk of my son skipping school.
 But if I drove him to school, I would be late for work.

 I’M SURE YOU CAN SEE THE PERSONAL STRUGGLE.